 That the original is in the students' native written language may have made them feel the use of the monolingual Chinese dictionary much less necessary than the English dictionary.
 But to transmit the message of the original accurately, it is not uncommon for professional translators to consult the monolingual dictionary in their native tongues.
 It seems that the students under-estimated the importance of and thus underused the monolingual Chinese dictionary in Chinese to English translation.
 This is consistent with the survey result which showed that it was the least used dictionary, among others, by students when translating from Chinese to English (See Table 4.11).

 5.2.1.2.
-Attitude towards and Strategies in Using the Dictionary in Translating All but Subject Three approached the translation task by reading the text first, spotting the problem words for search, and at the same time, planning how to handle those words.
+Attitude towards and Strategies in Using the Dictionary in Translating spotting the problem words for search, and at the same time, planning how to handle those words.